A quick take on Healthcare Flexible Spending Accounts

 How much can I put in?

-Contribution limits for Healthcare FSA generally change each year.
+FSA contribution limits generally change each year.
 View the current contribution limits.
-You will receive a Bank of America Health Account Visa debit card that is credited with your annual contribution amount.
+You will receive a Bank of America Health and Benefit Visa® debit card1 that is credited with your annual contribution amount.

 Pay for out-of-pocket expenses

 You can use an FSA to reimburse yourself for many common health care expenses, including over the counter items.
-Check out what expenses are qualified for payment by an FSA here.
+Check out what expenses are qualified for payment by an FSA.

-What about the Limited Purpose FSA?
+What about the Limited Purpose FSA (LPFSA)?
 Is that different?

 Yes.
 An LPFSA is also a flexible spending account but is limited to paying for qualified dental and vision care costs only.
 An LPFSA may be an option when you also have a Health Savings Account (HSA) available.
 Learn more about different health account options here.